 Mosaic | KCET

-"Mosaic" gathers news and current affairs from around the world, as experienced—and at times reported by—people on the ground.
-Unlike a conventional newscast, "Mosaic” is responsive to online sources and independent voices, utilizing a bottom-up, web-first news gathering framework, to create a new kind of global news for all media platforms.
+"Mosaic" gathers news and current affairs from around the world, as experienced — and at times reported by— people on the ground.
+Unlike a conventional current affairs program, "Mosaic” is responsive to independent voices and online sources, utilizing a bottom-up, web-first news gathering framework, to create a new kind of global news for all media platforms.

 "The China Dream" explores the concept promoted by President Xi Jinping's government for "national rejuvenation” — to ask what the “China Dream” really means, how it plays out in real life at all levels of society, and particularly for China’s youth.

 - Diverse stories about Cuba and Fidel Castro

 - China’s role in managing the world’s trash

 - Take a look back at the archives of the original "Mosaic: World News from the Middle East” daily news analysis program, from 2001-2014.

 "Southland Sessions" showcases the vibrancy and resilience of creators across Southern California.
 Tune in for virtual “sessions” across multiple disciplines.KCET Original